 Cavalleria Life "Experiencing God's Fine Art"

-I was beyong blessed to acquire the property that is now known in Waxhaw Horse Country as Cavalleria Rusticana in January 2012, from the very kind and generous Costello family.
+I was beyond blessed to acquire the property that is now known in Waxhaw Horse Country as Cavalleria Rusticana in January 2012, from the very kind and generous Costello family.
 Mr. and Mrs. John Costello resided on the property with their dogs until their passings of at which time their children began the search towards finding the right family for this unique and beautiful piece of Heaven.
-A mutual friend knew of my search for a new farm, connected us with Costello’s and here I am today.
+A mutual friend knew of my search for a new farm, connected us with Costello’s and here my family is today.

 Cavalleria is made up of 17 lush acres of gentle sloping green pastures and woodlands in Waxhaw Horse Country.
 A large, free flowing creek makes up the rear perimeter of the property, which is nestled 1/2 mile from the main road.
 No traffic, no vehicles, just peace, tranquility, and the sounds of nature.
 Cavalleria’s pond is stocked with bass, brim, cat fish, crappie, and turtles can be spotted during the season.
 It is not uncommon to awaken to wild ducks, deer, owls, hawks, egrets, and great blue herons on their daily tours around the property.